 Feedback taken from educational partners such as federally-funded workforce partners and teachers has been utilized in in our plan through reengagement strategies and Implemented Pupil Learning Loss Strategies.
-For example, from community partners' feedback, we are conducting weekly meetings with support staff, teachers, and community partners to ensure students' engagement.
+For example, from community partner's feedback, we are conducting weekly meetings with support staff, teachers, and community partners to ensure student's engagement.
 In these meetings, student weekly attendance and work completion are discussed, as well as identifying whom the teachers and community partner case managers feel could benefit from extra support in reengaging them with school.
 In addition, support staff will continue reaching out to students and supporting them in their enrollment procedures with local workforce agency partners.
 Increased instructional and behavior interventions will be expanded to all staff to better meet the needs of students and ensure barriers for students are eliminated thus allowing them to engage in school more effectively.
 These actions can be identified in the increase in student engagement as well as the hiring of a Community Resource Specialist.

 Survey results also showed that the 75% of community partners agreed that the school meets the education need of the students, and communication between CCPA and the partner is good.
-Currently, 85% of community partners say that students are utilizing their resources provided and students continue to meet with their federally funded workforce partner on a consistent basis particularly with Orange County Conservation Corps and Orange County Youth Center members.
+While 85% of community partners say that students are utilizing their resources provided, 31% of students currently meet with their federally funded workforce partner on a consistent basis particularly with Orange County Conservation Corps and Orange County Youth Center members.
 Further analysis shows that these services are being identified to provide resources to students and to help create a direct line of support that will break down barriers for students to attend and complete assignments for school.
+These actions can be seen with the the CAJC program students and creating a course, with creating more partnerships, and by hiring a Community Resource Specialist who will direct students to appropriate community partners based on the student needs.